google/WebFundamentals/src/content/en/android/custom-tabs/implementation-guide/index.md

-The UI Customizations are done by using the [`CustomTabsIntent`][3] and the [`CustomTabsIntent.Builder`][4] classes; the performance improvements are achieved by using the [`CustomTabsClient`][5] to connect to the Custom Tabs service, warm-up Chrome and let it know which urls will be opened.
+The UI Customizations are done by using the [`CustomTabsIntent`][3] and the [`CustomTabsIntent.Builder`][4] classes; the performance improvements are achieved by using the [`CustomTabsClient`][5] to connect to the Custom Tabs service, warm-up the browser and let it know which urls will be opened.

-## Opening a Chrome Custom Tab
+## Opening a Custom Tab

 ```java
 // Use a CustomTabsIntent.Builder to configure CustomTabsIntent.